-Evacuations ordered as multiple wildfires erupt across South and North Carolina
+Evacuations ordered as 175 wildfires erupt across South and North Carolina

 But other areas in the Southwest were bracing for critical fire weather on Sunday and into Monday, including parts of New Mexico and Texas.

-ABC News' Jessica Gorman and Daniel Amarante contributed to this report.
+ABC News' Victoria Arancio, Jessica Gorman and Daniel Amarante contributed to this report.